 By choosing Picaluna, you have an unlimited choice of options available to create the most authentic and inspirational farewell possible.
 We tailor everything to suit you and your family’s needs.
-What’s more, the Picaluna process is underpinned by 100% price transparency, plus the donation of 10% of our profits to a charity of your choice.
+What’s more, the Picaluna process is underpinned by 100% price transparency, plus the donation of 5% of our service fee to your choice from one of our Picaluna Charity partners.

 When someone dies in a hospital, there is no rush to have them transferred into our care, as most hospitals have a morgue and don’t pressure families to do so.
 When you are ready, you just give us a call, and we will organise the transfer of your person into our care.
 You will be required to sign an ‘Authority to Collect’ form, giving us permission to collect your person from the hospital.